marinakazarian/GitLab/answers.md

 git checkout test
 git merge top_N
 ```
+top_N gets merged into the test branch, with its changes to the
+process_movie_data.py file getting incorporated into the test branch.

 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?